shankar-jayaraj/Theory_Meets_Practice_by_Shankar_J/README.md

 # Topics - Application
 1. Eigenvalues, Eigenvectors & Singular Value Decomposition - Image Compression - TMP_001.ipynb
+2. Coming soon - based on majority of votes / requests

 ### Citation
 If you use or reference this work, please cite it as follows: